ygeunkim/somanomaly/README.md

 -m  Anomaly detection output file
 ```

+This file does not have any column header or row index.

-### Training SOM
+### SOM

-Training and detecting options has default value, respectively.
+Options for training and detection have default values, respectively.
 So all these are optional arguments.

+#### Training SOM

 ```
 -w  Window size (Default = 60)